Maunalua Fishpond Heritage Center

 Director

 Alyssa joined the Maunalua Fishpond Heritage Center Board of Directors in 2011.
 She has been actively involved in community-based watershed, coastal and marine projects for over 20 years.
 An environmental planner, Alyssa has worked on a variety of place-based conservation and restoration initiatives, specializing in long-range planning, project management, and partnership-building among nonprofit, government and private sectors.
-She holds degrees in natural resource planning, urban planning and geography, and currently works for Papahānaumokuākea Marine National Monument and World Heritage Site.
+She holds degrees in natural resource planning, urban planning and geography.

 Director

-Kimi was born and raised in Kaipāpa‘u (Ko‘olauloa, O‘ahu), and now resides with her ‘ohana in Ni‘u.
-She is a Department of Urban and Regional Planning Program MA Candidate at the University of Hawai‘i at Mānoa.
-Her professional experience includes marine resource education, community planning, and Native Hawaiian higher education and training.
-She is honored to continue this work in the community that she is raising her family in.
+Kimi was born and raised in Kaipāpa‘u (Ko‘olauloa, O‘ahu), and has called Maunalua home since 2013.
+Her professional career includes experience in marine resource management, community planning, and Native Hawaiian higher education and training.
+Currently she serves as a senior researcher and planner at the University of Hawaiʻi Community Design Center.
+She holds a M.A. in Urban and Regional Planning, and is honored to continue this work in the community that she is raising her family in.

 Director